10 Tips for College Success: Advice for Your First Year at SLU

-With all of the pressures that come with being in college, you may feel at times like a tribute in the Hunger Games.
+With all of the pressures that come with being in college, it's easy to feel overwhelmed but you aren't alone.
 Your SLU safety net includes Student Health and Counseling, Campus Ministry, and, of course, your resident advisers.
 Trust them.
 And please remember: there is no shame in asking for help.

 7. March to Your Own Beat

 This is your time to find your footing, to discover your voice and, perhaps, even to reinvent yourself in discovering your true potential and to fulfill it.
 Trust yourself.
 Take a chance.
 Take prudent risks!
 You might fail, but that's OK.
 After all, trying is a true act of bravery.

 Saint Louis University is committed — in words and in actions — to social justice.
 We believe in helping everybody.
 Embrace people of all ethnic backgrounds, religious beliefs and sexual orientations.
 Interact with people from around the world.
 With people who are different than you.
 Remember, it's not enough just to be tolerant.
 Be accepting.

 Social media, group chats and text messaging are great ways to stay in touch, but don't forget to build real-world, person-to-person relationships.
 You will make lifelong friends at SLU.
 So sign out, log off and shut down your electronics — at least from time to time.

 Well, not really.
 You owe it to yourselves (and your parents) to attend every class, to complete every lab assignment, and to pay close attention to your professors' lectures.
 But get involved.
 Volunteer for a worthy cause, join a club sport, and get out and explore the city.

 If you remember to laugh — especially about yourself — you will arrive at your college graduation with a grounded perspective, an abundance of coping skills and an appreciation for the joy that is all around us.
 So, don't take yourself too seriously.